Main Content

 Training — 1-D Convolutional Network

 Train a 1-D convolutional network with wavelet scattering sequences.
-If you wish to skip the network training, you may go directly to the Classification and Analysis section.
+If you want to skip the network training, you may go directly to the Classification and Analysis section.
 There you can load the trained convolutional network as well as the preprocessed training and test sets.

 Construct and train the 1-D convolutional network.
 There are 28 paths in the scattering network.